darejester/PythonPractices/README.md

 # PythonPractices

-This repository holds any sample coding practices in Python
+This repository holds any sample coding practices I have done in Python